-- C The monitor is designed to comply with the international safety requirements IEC/EN 60601-1 for medical electrical equipment.
-It is class I equipment. - The monitor operates within specifications at ambient temperatures between 5°C (41°F) and 40°C (104°F).
+- The F9 Fetal & maternal Monitor (hereinafter called F9 monitor) is designed to comply with the international safety requirements IEC/EN 60601-1 for medical electrical equipment.
+It is class I equipment. - F9 monitor operates within specifications at ambient temperatures between +5 °C (+41 °F) and +40 °C (+104 °F).
 Ambient temperatures that exceed these limits could affect the accuracy of the instrument and cause damage to the modules and circuits.
-Allow at least 2 inches (5 cm) clearance around the instrument for proper air circulation. - You must check that the equipment, cables and transducers do not have visible evidence of damage that may affect patient safety or monitoring capability before use.
-If damage is evident, replacement is recommended before use. - The monitor must be serviced only by authorized and qualified personnel.
+Allow at least 2 inches (5 cm) clearance around the instrument for proper air circulation. - You must check that the equipment, cables and transducers do not have visible evidence of damage that may affect patient safety or monitoring capability before each use.
+If damage is evident, replacement is recommended before use. - F9 monitor must be serviced only by authorized and qualified personnel.
 The manufacturer does not accept responsibility for safety compliance, reliability and performance if modifications or repairs are carried out by unauthorized personnel.
-Identical replacement parts must be used. - Perform periodic safety testing to ensure proper patient safety.
-This should include leakage current measurement and insulation testing.
-The recommended testing interval is once per year. - The protective categories against electric shock of the patient connections are:
+Identical replacement parts must be used. - The protective categories against electric shock of the patient connections are:

-- 1) Ultrasound (FHR1, FHR2) 2) External TOCO - 3) Fetal Movement Mark (FM) 4) Fetal Stimulator (FS)
+1) Ultrasound (FHR1, FHR2) 2) External TOCO

+3) Fetal Movement Mark 4) Fetal Stimulator (FS)

-This symbol indicates that the electric shock defend grade of this instrument is Type B.
+This symbol indicates that this is an IEC/EN 60601-1 Type B applied part.

-1) IUP
+IUP

-This symbol indicates that the electric shock defend grade of this instrument is Type BF.
+This symbol indicates that this is an IEC/EN 60601-1 Type BF applied part.